TwistedMinda/bucket-store/README.md

 ## Fetcher Buckets (Custom)

-Extension to fetch data and automatically fill the bucket value with it (can be disabled using `sideEffect` config)
+Custom Bucket to fetch data and automatically fill the bucket value with it (can be disabled using `sideEffect` config)

 ```ts
 interface FetcherBucketConfig<T> extends BucketConfig<T> {